Oral–Systemic Health

 How does this support SFG’s role?

-SFG acts as a facilitator and convener, aligning researchers, clinicians, and policymakers to translate evidence into integration, prevention, and equity-focused action.
+SFG acts as a convener and facilitator, aligning researchers, academics, clinicians, and policymakers to translate evidence into integration, prevention, and equity-focused action.

 What evidence links periodontal disease with diabetes outcomes?